Mikkomario/Utopia-Scala/README.md

 you don't need to write a single string of SQL.
 But unlike other noSQL-frameworks, this one actually still lets you operate directly on SQL when or if you need it.

+#### Utopia Vault Coder
+*Allows you to skip hours of work at project setup*

+This **Vault** add-on helps you by generating much of the model and database interaction code you would otherwise have to write manually, saving a lot of your time.
+If you're using **Utopia Vault** or any of the dependent modules (especially if you're using **Citadel**), please check the README file of this application for more details.

 ### Utopia Trove
 *Embedded databases made easy*